TwonkyHardware/apt-alias/README.md

     The `sudo` alias adds a space to the end of any use of `sudo`.
-Since the other two aliases are in your $HOME folder, but you have to call `apt` and `apt-get` as the super user (that is, `sudo apt install ...`), the extra space prompts the shell to see if the argument following `sudo ` is also an alias in the calling user's `~/.bash_aliases`.
+Since the other two aliases are in your $HOME folder, but you have to call `apt` and `apt-get` as the super user (that is, `$ sudo apt install ...`), the extra space prompts the shell to see if the argument following `sudo ` is also an alias in the calling user's `~/.bash_aliases`.
 This will not affect your normal use of `sudo`.

 2) Create scripts